 Once you have created the routing table, you can add the routes by clicking on ‘Routes’ under the ‘Settings‘ section, and then click ‘+ Add’ as shown in the figure below.

-In this example, I will add one route, because traffic from network “Spoke1” VNet to “Spoke2” is to go through the Azure VPN Gateway which is deployed in the Hub virtual network.
+In this example, we’ll add one route, because traffic from network “Spoke1” VNet to “Spoke2” is to go through the Azure VPN Gateway which is deployed in the Hub virtual network.

 Provide a route name, select the destination IP address prefix for the “Spoke2” virtual network, and most importantly, is to select Virtual network gateway as the ‘Next hop type’ as shown in the figure below.
 The next-hop handles the matching packets for this route.
 It can be the virtual network, the virtual network gateway, the Internet, a virtual appliance, or none.
 Please note that Virtual network gateways can’t be used if the address prefix is IPv6.
 Click OK to continue.